VirtualEnder/TestStandv2/README.md

 # Smart Turnigy Thrust Stand
 Thrust, voltage, amperage, and RPM sensing designed to replace the internal electronics in the Turnigy Thrust stand.
 Code is for the Stellaris Launchpad, but should also work fine on the Tiva C launchpad.
 It may also work for Arduino with a bit of reworking on the timer code, though I can't guarantee what the cycle time will be.
+Thanks to zdayton at Dayton RotorCross for the initial schematic and code: http://www.davisrotorcross.org/2015/09/09/adding-data-logging-to-the-turnigy-thrust-test-stand/

 ## Sample Rates
 Currently the RPM sample rate depends on your serial output rate.
 At 115200 baud, sample rate is ~2ms, at 230400 ~1ms, and at 460800 ~600us.
 Voltage (analog in), Amperage (analog in) and Thrust (load cell amp) are measured via a timer at a configurable rate.
 The load cell amp refreshes at 80hz, but the timer can be set faster to get higher resolution analog reads.
 Setting the timer to a very fast refresh rate may impact analog read accuracy.